New College Berkeley

 Christian study center in Berkeley, California, U.S.

 New College Berkeley is a Christian study center affiliated with the Graduate Theological Union (GTU) and located near the University of California, Berkeley.
-Through seminars, workshops, classes, conferences, lectureship, retreats, publications, and a certificate cohort program, NCB seeks to “discern gospel faithfulness together in the San Francisco Bay Area.”
+Through seminars, workshops, classes, conferences, a lectureship, retreats, publications, and a certificate cohort program, NCB seeks to “discern gospel faithfulness together in the San Francisco Bay Area.”
 NCB is a “third space,” cultivating gospel imagination and spiritual friendship that bridges church and academic interests, lay and ordained needs, majority and minority communities, younger and older generations, and historic and emergent ecclesial traditions.
 NCB is a member of the Consortium of Christian Study Centers.

 History

 NCB was founded in 1977 by a group of Christians pastors, laypeople, and scholars led by Dr. David Gill and the Rev Dr. Earl Palmer of First Presbyterian Church, Berkeley.
 Their goal was to provide interdisciplinary, graduate-level Christian studies for laypeople seeking to “think Christianly” about their vocations and their cultural and professional contexts.
 Gill had been involved with Jack Sparks and the Christian World Liberation Front, and its offshoot, the Christian Liberation University of Berkeley, which became the Crucible.
 These developments took place in the larger context of the 1960s-70s Counterculture, Free Speech Movement, Free University movement, Teach-ins, and Jesus People movement.

 Church historian Charles E. Cotheman, groups NCB with the C.S.
 Lewis Institute (founders James Houston and James R. Hiskey, 1976, Virginia), Ligonier Valley Study Center (founder R. C. Sproul, 1971, Pennsylvania, now Florida), and the Center for Christian Study (founder Daryl Richman, 1975, Virginia); and traces these four centers back to L’Abri (founders Francis and Edith Schaeffer, 1955, Huémoz-sur-Ollon, Switzerland) and Regent College (founder James Houston, 1968, Vancouver), with some additional influence from the Institute for Christian Studies (founder Hendrik Hart, 1967, Toronto).

 In its first era (1977-94), NCB was an independent, degree-granting institution.
 It acquired WASC candidacy in 1988 and in 1993 became an affiliate of Berkeley's Graduate Theological Union.

 In its second era (1994-2022) NCB focused on spiritual formation, spiritual direction, and contemplative retreat programs, helping newly promote these historic Christian practices among evangelical Protestants.

-Now in its third era (2022 – present) NCB continues its commitment to historic, orthodox Christian faith, with roots in evangelical Protestantism and with an intercultural, ecumenical outlook, now seeking to freshly imagine and discern the Christian gospel in the midst of contemporary cultural, political, environmental, and demographic realities, trends, and challenges as experienced in and through the San Francisco Bay Area.
+In its third era (2022–present), NCB continues to identify with the historic Christian faith and its roots in evangelical Protestantism.
+It maintains an intercultural and ecumenical outlook and seeks to interpret the Christian gospel in relation to contemporary cultural, political, environmental, and demographic conditions in the San Francisco Bay Area.